Skip to main content

 Thank the journalist

 Start by thanking the journalist for the coverage, and be specific about the piece you’re referencing by including a link to it.
-I normally also throw in a simple compliment like 'it's a really interesting article' to set a positive tone.

 Request a link

 In the next sentence, clearly request a link.
 Phrasing can vary, but the intent should be transparent.
-Here are some example options:

 • Would it be possible to include a link back to our site in the main body of the article?